Digital Video Articles, Tutorials, Guides & Q & A

 In other words, it’s a read-only system.

-Code on a smart TV is stored in chips.
-The TV’s operating system read the code to give the TV computing abilities.
+The code on a smart TV is stored in chips.
+The TV’s operating system reads the code to give the TV computing abilities.

-If a malware or virus writer wants to attack a smart TV, he would have to completely rewrite the code to take over the existing code.
+If a malware or virus writer wants to attack a smart TV, he must completely rewrite the code to take over the existing code.

 Any update to a smart TV’s code can only be done by a firmware update.